 Most just need a temporary haven while their parents get help coping with the issues that created an unstable home.

-Others are teens trying to stand on their own two feet and just need a room to rent and some encouragement.
+Others are young adults trying to stand on their own two feet and just need a room to rent and some encouragement.

 Some need a new forever family through adoption.